 This is about the next gen of 3D modeling and texturing at ARC, but first, I’m so sorry I’ve been away for so long.
-I really needed to reset my whole life, and I’ve have done so by loving God, loving my wife, and loving my children, putting all their needs first.
-So, this pushed all the extra work to the side… clients, video training, art, research, web dev., social media, …everything.
+I really needed to reset my whole life, and I’ve done so by loving God, loving my wife, and loving my children, putting all their needs first.
+So, I moved all the extra work to the side… clients, video training, art, research, web dev., social media, …everything.

 The Next Gen of 3D Modeling and Texturing

 Last semester, I changed Intro to 3D Modeling.
 We didn’t just model, but went through a major change of unwrapping and painting everything we created.
 It’s now, unofficially, 3D Modeling and Texturing I – Introduction.
 Obviously, this is normal in the 3D industry, but I did not take this approach in the past because I was compartmentalizing the jobs of a large work site, e.g. Dreamworks or Pixar.
 Yet, that’s not the norm of the Sacramento area, so I’ve adopted a do-it-all strategy.
 The student now experiences the reality that “3D Modeling” means, “3D Modeling and Texturing”.
 You are a sculptor and a painter.
 I’ve abandoned the “modeling only”, and texturing-is-a-separate-course strategy.
 Instead, the student gets into texturing and painting right away on primitives, and continues this process for each model (and that is continued for each advanced course).
 We then wrap up the semester with a few lighting techniques using the render engine Arnold to make a solid presentation.
 Here are a few examples from the last class.